masghar69/Wireless-LED/README.md

 Have a control on your led light wirelessly.
-In this video we will show you a demo of an Arduino project "Wireless LED".

 Information:
 It is a wireless communication app using Bluetooth Serial Connection.
 It works with your LED light and your speaker.